fallais/gocoop/README.md

 ### The global schema

-All compoents are now connected together with a breadboard.
+All components are now connected together with a breadboard.

 ![Schema](https://github.com/fallais/gocoop/blob/master/assets/schema.png)